Last updated Jun 20, 2019

 - From a practical perspective, it’s also a good idea to know how many people will be occupying the unit.
 For example, you may not allow 7 people to occupy your 2 bedroom apartment.
 This is a purposefully extreme example because it can be very difficult to set hard and fast rules on the number of occupants you’ll allow in the unit.
-For example, such criteria may have an adverse impact on families, and that can get you into trouble.
-Nonetheless, it’s important to know who will be residing in the unit.
+For example, such criteria may have an adverse impact on families, and that can be viewed as discriminatory and unlawful.

 As we talked about earlier, your lease application is setting up a framework for how you will conduct the entire tenant screening process.
 So there are a few additional functions that your tenant application form should carry out.
 These functions relate to notices about any screening reports you’ll be running.

 Your lease application doesn’t have to include these notices, but in most cases the notices are required so it makes things easier if your lease application covers it for you.
 That way you don’t have to take additional steps on your own.

 1. Which screening reports will be run?
 Applicants should be made aware of which screening reports will be run on them before the apply.
 That way, they can ask questions or choose not to move forward if they are not comfortable with having those reports run.
 This mainly entails consumer reports and investigative consumer reports (aka credit reports, background checks, and eviction reports).
 Having a disclosure about these reports on your lease application protects you and eliminates extra steps you may have to take.